 Tracking is provided through GPS, which has pretty quickly found a signal on every occasion I've used the unit.
 There is no option for an alternate tracking system but in most cases GPS should be sufficient.
 I have found that the signal can be greatly affected in forested areas and rocky gorges when using the head unit alone without the integrated speed sensor from the 530T.

 ANT+ sensors will allow connection to your favourite power device such as Stages or Powertap too.
 I'm due to invest in a power meter over the winter so this section will be amended once power performance is assessed.

-IPX7 Waterproofing means you should be able to drop the unit in a stream and pull hit back out again.
-The official measurement is that the unit could be fully submerged in water to a meter deep for up to 30 minutes—just make sure you've put the USB port cover on well before you do so!.
+IPX7 Waterproofing means you should be able to drop the unit in a stream and pull it back out again.
+The official measurement is that the unit could be fully submerged in water to a meter deep for up to 30 minutes—just make sure you've put the USB port cover on well before you do so!

 Not Quite the Same Mounts as a Garmin

-The Bryton Rider 530 uses a mounting system very similar to a Garmin Edge at first glance, however in practice the mounts are not the same.
-That means that if you do currently have Garmin mounts these will no longer be safely usable.
-The unit does creat a connection with a Garmin mount; however, there isn't the confidence inspiring, secure click into place you would expect leading to worries over losing your cycling computer when flying downhill and hitting rough tarmac.
+The Bryton Rider 530 uses a mounting system very similar to a Garmin Edge at first glance; however, in practice the mounts are not the same.
+That means if you currently have Garmin mounts, these will no longer be safely usable.
+The unit does create a connection with a Garmin mount; however, there isn't the confidence-inspiring, secure click into place you would expect, leading to worries over losing your cycling computer when flying downhill and hitting rough tarmac.